Runners

 run(coro, *, context=None)

-Run a coroutine coro in the embedded loop.
+Execute coro in the embedded event loop.

 Esta função não pode ser chamada quando outro laço de eventos asyncio está executando na mesma thread.